 Columbia, Mo.
-(May 28, 2008) — Brian S. Brooks, associate dean for undergraduate studies and administration at the Missouri School of Journalism, won the 2008 McIntyre Professorship for excellence in teaching, an award presented by the Missouri School of Journalism.
+(May 28, 2008) — Brian S. Brooks, associate dean for undergraduate studies and administration at the Missouri School of Journalism, won the 2008 McIntyre Professorship for excellence in teaching.
 The professorship comes with a $10,000 salary supplement for the next academic year.

 Brooks came to the School in 1974 after working in Vietnam as the information officer for the 1st Cavalry Division, a position in which he earned a Bronze Star.
 He also previously worked at the Memphis (Tenn.)
 Press-Scimitar as a reporter, copy editor and night city editor.
 Brooks earned both his bachelor’s and master’s degrees from the School in 1967 and 1969, respectively.
 During his 33-year tenure as a faculty member, Brooks has served as both news editor and editor of the Columbia Missourian, the School’s daily community newspaper staffed by students, in addition to positions as director of the Journalism Network and chairman of the School’s newspaper journalism emphasis area.
 Brooks was named associate dean for undergraduate studies and administration in 2003.